damiendevienne/lifemap-android/README.md

 # lifemap_mobile_Phonegap

-This is the folder used to create the Lifemap app for android and ios with CORDOVA.
+This is the folder used to create the Lifemap app for android with cordova.

+CURRENT VERSION : cordova 9 and android 8

-cordova-icon and cordova-splash must be installed first.
+cordova-icon and cordova-splash must be installed first. --> check

 To create the App for android, type:

-`>cordova platform add android`
+`>cordova platform add android@8.X.X`
+`>cordova plugin add cordova-plugin-splash`
+`>cordova plugin add cordova-plugin-whitelist`

-`>cordova-icon`
+`>cordova-icon` -> to generate icons

-`>cordova-splash`
+`>cordova-splash` -> to generate splashscreens

-`>cordova build`
+`>cordova build` -> for building, or

+Then edit /platforms/android/app/src/main/AndroidManifest.xml
+and add android:usesCleartextTraffic="true" in the <application ... /> part.

+`cordova run android --release -- --keystore=KEYSTOREFILELOCATION --storePassword=XXXXXX --alias=ALIAS --password=XXXXXX`
+(replace by correct values)

 # to emulate android phone on linux